JeffersonLab/rfClassifier/docsrc/source/admin_guide/certified_install.rst

 SQAM Model Install Guide
 ==================================

+**Note: these steps will need to be repeated for each supported architecture.**

 Once the application has been installed, you will need to install a model application.
 You should have received a versioned tarball, similar to the main rf_classifier, containing the software to be installed.
 Unpack this tarball somewhere temporary.::